-Portfolio Credit must be requested before the end of the first week of classes each semester.
+Portfolio Credit must be requested before the end of the first week of classes each semester following the procedure below:

+- 1. The student meets with the advisor and the instructor to review the course. - 2.
+If the advisor and/or instructor believes the experiences appear to have involved college learning, the advisor completes a Request for Portfolio Credit form including whether the student will get a letter grade or prefers the Pass/Fail option (only used for elective credit), obtains required signatures, and forwards it to the Portfolio Program Coordinator.

 The Request for Portfolio Credit form is available in the Express Center or myCSM.

-Steps for developing a portfolio are as follows:

-- 1. The student reviews her/his prior learning and notes which experiences are comparable to college level learning.
-This might encompass such experiences as employment, education (non-credit courses or seminars), volunteer work, recreation and hobbies, civic and political activities, publications travel, awards, organizational involvement, music or theater work, or languages.
-In documenting these activities or experiences, the student must demonstrate what knowledge or competencies were attained from these learning opportunities and these must be comparable to college level learning.
-The specific competencies gained must be fully documented. - 2.
-The student meets with the advisor to review the prior learning.
-The student may be referred to other faculty members in the specific areas where learning has occurred to give the student an opinion on whether there is potential college credit involved. - 3.
-If the advisor believes the experiences appear to have involved college learning, the advisor completes a Request for Portfolio Credit form including whether the student will get a letter grade or prefers the Pass/Fail option (only used for elective credit), obtains required signatures, and forwards it to the Portfolio Program Coordinator. - 4.
-The Portfolio Program Coordinator reviews the request and, if approved, assigns a faculty reviewer. - 5.
-All portfolios will be bound in a manner described by the Portfolio Program Coordinator and consistent with the academic discipline for which the portfolio is prepared.
-The portfolio may be a written paper, or other substantive project or product that demonstrates college-level learning as assessed by a faculty review and consistent with the rigor appropriate to that discipline.
+3. All portfolios will be presented in a manner consistent with the academic discipline for which the portfolio is prepared.

+The portfolio may be a written paper or other substantive project or product that demonstrates graduate level learning as assessed by a faculty review and consistent with the rigor appropriate to that discipline.
 Any form of portfolio should demonstrate academic excellence with respect to its development, presentation, and delivery.